Rings of Neptune: General properties

 The rings of Neptune, like those of Uranus, are thought to be relatively young; their age is probably significantly less than that of the Solar System.
 Also, like those of Uranus, Neptune's rings probably resulted from the collisional fragmentation of onetime inner moons.
 Such events create moonlet belts, which act as the sources of dust for the rings.
 In this respect the rings of Neptune are similar to faint dusty bands observed by Voyager 2 between the main rings of Uranus.

-Infrared observations from the James Webb Space Telescope’s Near Infrared Camera (NIRCam) have provided new insights into the composition of Neptune’s rings.
-Spectral analysis indicates that the rings exhibit only weak absorption near 3 micrometers, a signature typically associated with water ice, suggesting that they are dominated by small, dusty particles that obscure such features.
-The narrow Le Verrier and Adams rings stand out clearly in brightness profiles, while the Lassell and Arago rings appear as broader, shelf-like structures.
-The faint Galle ring is visible at shorter wavelengths but remains difficult to study due to its low brightness.
-Comparisons with Uranus’s ring system highlight that Neptune’s rings are redder and show less evidence of water ice, possibly due to different formation histories or contamination from material associated with Triton, Neptune’s large captured moon.
-These findings help refine our understanding of the rings' composition, particle size distribution, and their interaction with nearby moons.
+Infrared observations from the James Webb Space Telescope's Near Infrared Camera (NIRCam) indicate that the rings exhibit a weak absorption band of 3 micrometers.

 Inner rings

 Galle ring

 The innermost ring of Neptune is called the Galle ring after Johann Gottfried Galle, the first person to see Neptune through a telescope (1846).
 It is about 2,000 km wide and orbits 41,000–43,000 km from the planet.
 It is a faint ring with an average normal optical depth of around 10^{−4}, (Note: The normal optical depth τ of a ring is the ratio of the total geometrical cross-section of the ring's particles to the area of the ring.
 It assumes values from zero to infinity.
 A light beam passing normally through a ring will be attenuated by the factor e^{–τ}.) and with an equivalent depth of 0.15 km.
 (Note: The equivalent depth ED of a ring is defined as an integral of the normal optical depth across the ring.
 In other words ED = ∫τdr, where r is radius.)
 The fraction of dust in this ring is estimated from 40% to 70%.